cskc97/RivalryAndFamilyTreeAI/README.md

 # RivalryAndFamilyTreeAI

-This is a simple Prolog based Knowledge Based that utilizes FOL to infer.
+This is a simple Prolog based Knowledge Base that utilizes FOL to perform inference.